The best Fidelity ETFs include a little something for everyone.

 However, where Fidelity really shines is by providing more tactical ways of tapping into specific areas of Wall Street.
 Sometimes, their best ETFs track more selective indexes.
 But sometimes, they rely on skilled investment managers who dig deep into their research resources to discover the best growth stocks or small-cap companies.

-The overall takeaway: Whether you’re looking for plain, value-oriented passive ETFs, aggressive, actively managed ETFs, or something in between, the following list of seven best Fidelity ETFs likely has something for you.
+The overall takeaway: Whether you’re looking for plain, value-oriented passive ETFs; aggressive, actively managed ETFs; or something in between, the following list of the best Fidelity ETFs likely has something for you.

 Disclaimer: This article does not constitute individualized investment advice.
 These funds appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.